 Can you explain the story behind some of your works?

 My works are borne out of deep meditation, experimentation and the shared joy of expression in paintings.
 In Countryside Allegory (Plate I) for instance, the work expresses deep thoughts of my devotion to God and a longing for an unadulterated environment.

 Plate I: Onoja, Jacob.
 Country Side Allegory, Oil on canvas, 60 x 90 cm.
 2018

-The pristine air of the country side is therapeutic.
-The undulating mountains, green areas and natural meadows, the heavenly feels of wild flowers blossoming with life and a myriad of fragrances filling the air draws one into the landscape with a love for more.
+The pristine air of the countryside is therapeutic.
+The undulating mountains, green areas and natural meadows, the heavenly feels of wildflowers blossoming with life and a myriad of fragrances filling the air draw one into the landscape with a love for more.
 Actually, I was thinking of a city, whose maker and builder is God.
 The painting brings to mind the scriptural reference in Rev.21: 18 – 27.
 The work is just a figment of my imagination of heavenly beauties created allegorically using the landscape genre.

-R. Working to make greater impact in the visual arts paradigm.
-More experimental paintings and innovations, staging and attending more exhibitions and actively engaging the academia and public in art based issues for a holistic societal transformation.
+Working to make a greater impact in the visual arts paradigm.
+More experimental paintings and innovations, staging and attending more exhibitions and actively engaging the academia and public in art-based issues for a holistic societal transformation.

-Don’t forget to brush into Dr. Onojas exhibition (if in Jos) and purchase some beautiful art.
+Don’t forget check the exhibition by Dr Jacob Onoja (if in Jos) and purchase some beautiful art.